 Contact: Langstone Harbour Board, Harbour Office, Ferry Road, Hayling Island, PO11 0DG.
 Tel: 02392 463419. www.langstoneharbour.org.uk

-Contact the marina on VHF channel 80 call sign 'Southsea Marina' when approaching Southsea Marina channel to be given berthing instructions.
+Southsea Marina is a small friendly marina set in Langstone Harbour.
+Contact the marina on VHF Ch.
+80 call sign 'Southsea Marina' when approaching Southsea Marina channel to be given berthing instructions.
 The speed limit in the marina channel is 5 knots.
-Southsea Marina has a cill gate which opens and closes automatically at certain states of the tide.
-The tides for Southsea Marina and the times of the cill gate opening and closing are available to download at www.premiermarinas.com/southsea.
+Southsea Marina has a tidal gate that opens +/- 3 hours either side of high water and, when closed there is a waiting pontoon.
+The ties for Southsea Marina and the times of the tidal gate opening and closing are available to download at www.premiermarinas.com/southsea

 Contact: Premier Southsea Marina, Fort Cumberland Road, Portsmouth, PO4 9RJ.
 Tel: 023 9282 2719. www.premiermarinas.com/southsea